-- 3. For the loans executed by the CAR under this agreement, the CAR must also report on the following items as part of the CAR's quarterly performance reporting: - a.
-Summaries of results of reviews of financial and programmatic reports. - b.
+- 3. For the loans executed by the CAR under this agreement, the CAR must also report on the following items as part of the CAR's guarterly performance reporting: - a.
+Summaries of results of reviews of borrower financial and programmatic reports. - b.
 Environmental results achieved by the borrower. - 4.
-The CAR must maintain records that will enable it to report to EPA on the amount of funds (direct EPA funding and program income) disbursed by the CAR to clean up specific properties under this cooperative agreement. - 5.
-In accordance with 2 CFR § 200.328(d)(1) the CAR agrees to inform EPA as soon as problems, delays, or adverse conditions become known which will materially impair the ability to meet the outputs/outcomes specified in the EPA-approved workplan.
+The CAR must maintain records that will enable it to report to EPA on the amount of funds (direct EPA funding and program income) disbursed by the CAR to clean up specific properties under this cooperative agreement.

+5. In accordance with 2 CFR § 200.329(e)(1) the CAR agrees to inform EPA as soon as problems, delays, or adverse conditions become known which will materially impair the ability to meet the outputs/outcomes specified in the EPA-approved workplan.

-E. Property Profile Submission
+E. ACRES Data Submission

-1. The CAR must report on interim progress (i.e., loan signed, clean up started) and any final accomplishments (i.e., clean up completed, contaminants removed, institutional controls, engineering controls) by completing and submitting relevant portions of the Property Profile Form using the Assessment, Cleanup and Redevelopment Exchange System (ACRES).
+- 1. Property Profile Form: The CAR must report on interim progress (i.e., loan signed, clean up started) and any final accomplishments (i.e., clean up completed, contaminants removed, institutional controls, engineering controls) by completing and submitting relevant portions of the Property Profile Form using the Assessment, Cleanup and Redevelopment Exchange System (ACRES).
 The CAR must enter the data in ACRES as soon as the interim action or final accomplishment has occurred, or within 30 days after the end of each reporting quarter.
 The CAR must enter any new data into ACRES prior to submitting the quarterly progress report to the EPA Project Officer.
-The CAR must utilize the ACRES system unless approval is obtained from the EPA Project Officer to utilize the Property Profile Form.
+The CAR must utilize ACRES unless approval is obtained from the EPA Project Officer to utilize the hardcopy version of the Property Profile Form. - 2.
+Brownfields RLF Form: Additionally, the CAR must also report program income details on the Brownfields RLF Form, which is located on the CAR's RLF cooperative agreement homepage in ACRES.